Brendenjones12/CapstoneProjectTemplate/Documentation/Development.md

 These are the technologies used in this software project:
 - MySQL
 - PHP
-- DialogFlow (Google API)
 - HTML / CSS
+- DialogFlow - Google API (Removed)

 ## Technologies Needed to Replicate the Development Environment
 IDEs used:
-- Visual Studio Community (2019)
-- Visual Studio Mac (2019)
+- Visual Studio Community / Mac (2019)
+  - Alternatively, PHPStorm
-- DialogFlow's Inline Editor
+- DialogFlow's Inline Editor (Previously)

 ## How to Replicate the Development